Difference Between Indica and Sativa and Hybrid

 Is it true that both Indica and Sativas have medicinal effects?

-When choosing between Sativas and Indicas to relieve pain or between an Indica or a Sativa to treat depression, it is important to consider the patient’s clinical picture when deciding.
+When choosing between Sativas and Indicas to relieve pain or between an Indica or a Sativa to treat depression, it is essential to consider the patient’s clinical picture when deciding.
 Depression and anxiety, for example, come hand in hand with physical pain and insomnia.
 As each condition carries its symptoms, many marijuana-medicated patients prefer to use combinations of Indica and Sativa to achieve the desired effects.

 Are there differences between growing Indica and Sativa?